Federated States Of Micronesia: A Mystery Gem in The Pacific

 These social structures influence decision-making processes, land ownership, and social obligations.
 Understanding and respecting these traditional systems is crucial for effective governance and community development.

-Traditional Clothing In Micronesia
+Traditional clothing in Micronesia

 Traditional clothing in Micronesia – Image from Flickr